 So back we went to A and E-me walking like a cowboy, as more stuff plopped out, him being my rock and comedian as ever.

 I was rushed through this time, and seen by a somewhat colder doctor, who said she wanted to “assess the gushing.”
 Amazing first date chat here.
-After swabbing me clear of us as much “clotting and waste products” as possible (at this point I complained about her language and told her I was a Hypnobirthing teacher, at which point she apologised, and I could tell poor woman had been on a frickin’ long shift) she said that I wasn’t “gushing” too much, and would need to return tomorrow for a scan.
+After swabbing me clear of us as much “clotting and waste products” as possible (at this point I complained about her language and told her I had taught Hypnobirthing and in life chose all my language carefully, at which point she apologised, and I could tell poor woman had been on a frickin’ long shift) she said that I wasn’t “gushing” too much, and would need to return tomorrow for a scan.

 In the morning we cared for our children, hugged a lot, and said about 1848258393 times “our kids are amazing.
 We are so lucky.”
 We laughed and cried in the hospital later that day.
 We felt awful.
 We felt so blessed we what we had.
 I hated my pregnant/notpregnant body.
 I loved my pregnant/notpregnant body for growing two miracles.
 I cried.

 i cried more.